Suffixdigital/Charging-Tracker/README.md

   unneeded sections.
 * **Dependencies:** I've included all the dependencies you shared in the "Tech Stack" section.
 * **Assumptions:** I've made some assumptions about the app's functionality based on its name and the libraries it uses.
-Feel free to add or remove features to match what the app can actually do.
+Feel free to add or remove features to match what the app can do.
 * **data_extraction_rules.xml:** I've also inferred that you are using a `data_extraction_rules.xml` file, due to the file being included in your context.
-You may want to add a section related to this, if it is relevant.
+You may want to add a section related to this if it is relevant.

 * Replace `https://github.com/your-username/charging-tracker.git` with the actual URL of your repository.